Sleep that knits up the ravelled sleave of care

 "I wonder what time it is?" someone asks, peering at the gray, snowy sky.

-"Near noon," Shirasu says, settling himself more comfortably on the boulder.
-It's deep enough to keep the waters of the hot spring over his shoulders, and close enough to the mouth of the cave that he'll be able to see when the wagon that carried Tatara, Gan, Kajuki, Hayato, the whale fisherman, and the sour boy into the nearby fishing town returns for them.
+"Near noon," Shirasu says, settling himself more comfortably on the boulder submerged in the hot springs.
+The pool he's chosen is deep enough to keep the water over his shoulders, and close enough to the mouth of the cave that he'll be able to see when the wagon that carried Tatara, Gan, Kajuki, Hayato, the whale fisherman, and the sour boy into the nearby fishing town returns for them.

 "How can you tell?" someone else asks.